 Double majors within the School of Biological Sciences or with Public Health Sciences, Biomedical Engineering: Premedical, Nursing Science, or Pharmaceutical Sciences are not permitted.
 Transfer students interested in this major should consult with the Biological Sciences Student Affairs Office.

-Questions regarding the BS in Exercise Sciences can be directed to either;
+Questions regarding the BS in Physiology & Exercise Sciences can be directed to either;

 Dr. Nancy Aguilar-Roca